PPechmann/Packet-Tracer-Practice-Labs/README.md

 Each lab focuses on real-world scenarios and core networking topics such as IPv4/IPv6 configuration, routing, switching, DHCP, ACLs, VLANs, and more.

-You will find the challenge lab in the "start-labname" file and the solution in the "solution-labname" file.
+You will find the challenge lab in the "labname-start" file and the solution in the "labname-solution" file.

 # 📜 License